 In January 2010, the accounting guidance related to fair value measurements was amended.
 The amendment requires expanded disclosure about assets and liabilities within Level 3.
 The new guidance became effective for the Company on January 1, 2011.
-The Company does not have any Level 3 assets or liabilities; therefore, the adoption of the new guidance did not have any impact on the Company's Condensed Consolidated Financial Statements.

 In December 2010, the accounting guidance related to pro forma revenue and earnings disclosure requirements for business combinations was clarified to address diversity in practice.
 The Company adopted this guidance prospectively for business combinations occurring on or after January 1, 2011.